 Yes.
 While the CDC did release guidance that people fully vaccinated do not have to quarantine, here in Los Angeles County, local officials have declared there is not enough evidence to support the CDC announcement and so quarantine guidelines remain in effect.
 You can find more information on quarantine guidelines here.

 Yes.
-Continuing to wear a mask, social distance, and washing your hands frequently is still recommended as experts don’t yet know whether getting a COVID-19 vaccine will prevent you from spreading the virus that causes COVID-19 to other people, even if you don’t get sick yourself.
+Continuing to wear a mask, social distance, and wash your hands frequently is still recommended because experts don’t yet know whether getting a COVID-19 vaccine will prevent you from spreading the virus that causes COVID-19 to other people even if you don’t get sick yourself.
 Experts also need to understand more about the protection that COVID-19 vaccines provide in real-world conditions.